 Current Versus Arthritis fellows network committee

-Dr Helen Wright, Career Development Fellow at the University of Liverpool
+- Dr David Wilkinson, Career Development Fellow, University of Liverpool (Co-chair)

-Dr Charis Pericleous, Career Development Fellow at Imperial College London
+- Dr Charis Pericleous, Career Development Fellow, Imperial College London

-Dr Anne Pesenacker, Career Development Fellow at University College London
+- Dr Anne Pesenacker, Career Development Fellow, UCL

 For more information or to join the network please contact firstname.lastname@example.org